 However, the greatest difference is between the dark roast and it’s fellow beans.
 The beans are kept in the roaster until the second crack, or just afterwards, reaching temperatures of near 450 degrees before removal.
-Dark roast beans are significantly darker than light or medium roasted beans, and have an oily sheen on the surface level.
+Dark roast beans are significantly darker than light or medium roast coffee, and have an oily sheen on the surface of the beans.

 Darker roasts are more robust and bold, with smoky, charred notes, and more of the roast is present in the flavor.
 Lighter roasts have more true coffee notes and less roast characteristics in the flavor.
-Light roasts have a more acidic taste, which is grainy and bright, compared to dark roasts, which are more bitter.
+Light roasts have a more acidic taste and bright flavors, compared to dark roasts, which are more bitter.
 The medium roast is somewhere in between the two extremes, with a more balanced flavor, acidity, and aroma.

 What Coffee Roast Is Healthiest?

 The health benefits of coffee have been debated for ages.
-Coffee has typically been given a bad wrap when it comes to health concerns.
+Coffee has typically been given a bad wrap when it comes to health problems.
 When consumed in large quantities, too much coffee was thought to be bad for heart health.
 This is most likely due to how coffee causes a spike in blood pressure.
 Doctors warned people not to drink too much coffee, claiming that it would stunt growth, lead to heart disease, damage the digestive tract, and cause addiction and dependency issues.
-The digestive problems which were believed to be caused by coffee’s high acidity levels, included heartburn, stomach ulcers, and irritable bowels.
+The digestive problems which were believed to be caused by coffee’s high acidity levels which increased gastric acid secretion, included heartburn, stomach ulcers, and irritable bowels.

-Recent research has shone a more favorable light upon the original energy drink, showing that coffee drinkers do not have a higher risk of heart disease or cancer than non coffee drinkers.
-Studies have also shown that there is no link between the caffeine in coffee and heart issues like high cholesterol, heart attacks, or stroke.
+Recent research has shed a more favorable light on the original energy drink, showing that coffee drinkers do not have a higher risk of heart disease or cancer than non coffee drinkers.
+Studies have also shown that there is no link between the caffeine in coffee and cardiovascular disease like high cholesterol, heart attacks, or stroke.